HfMT-ZM4/snappi/README.md

 # Snappi - Multichannel Audio via Wifi

-## Build Snappi Client Image using buildroot
+## Build Snappi client image using buildroot

 The following assumes you are on a Linux machine.